 In Wisconsin, a death certificate is usually filed with the local registrar within a few days of a death.
 (See Wisconsin Statutes § 69.18.)
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually, this is a funeral home, mortuary, or crematory.

-If you are the executor of the estate, you should ask for at least ten certified copies.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and others.
+If you are the executor of the estate, you should ask for at least 10 certified copies.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and others.

 If you need to order more copies later, visit the website of the Wisconsin Department of Health Services.
-From the DHS website, you can download a mail-in order form or find information about ordering death certificates in person or online.
+From there, you'll find options for ordering death certificates online, by phone, by mail, and in person.

 To order a death certificate, you must provide a copy of an acceptable form of identification, such as a government-issued photo ID.
 The first copy of a Wisconsin death certificate costs $20; additional copies ordered at the same time cost $3 each.